rhezab/rhezab-notes/etc/quotes.rst

 	Examples confuse me.
 (Mathematical abstraction can make things clear).

-	(Stuff inside brackets is paraphrased).
+	(Stuff inside parantheses is paraphrased).

 **Charles Townes, 'How the Laser Happenned'**